ksassnowski/venture-docs/docs/Readme.md

       CreateAudioTranscription::class,
   ]);
   ->addJob(new SendTweetAboutNewPodcast($podcast), [
+      CreateAudioTranscription::class,
       ReleaseOnTransistorFM::class,
       ReleaseOnApplePodcasts::class,
-  ]);
+  ])
+  ->start();
 ```

 This would create a workflow that looks like this:

 ![](/workflow.svg)

-The package will take care of running the jobs in the correct order and waiting for all dependencies of a job to be resolved before starting it.
+The package will take care of running the jobs in the correct order--parallelizing jobs that don't have any interdependencies--and waiting for all dependencies of a job to be resolved before starting it.
 It also provides a way to inspect a workflow and each of its jobs.